Membership

 Members of the Regent House can

-have an input into University matters in a variety of ways.
+have an input in University matters in a variety of ways.
 They are entitled

 to do the following: